openshift-pipelines/plumbing/CI/FAQ.md

 # FAQ

-* How do I run this locally from my desktop?
+* How do I run this locally from my laptop?

   Just look at the [local.sh.sample](local.sh.sample), collect all the credentials needed from there, and run the `assemble.sh` script.
 You can then